adoyle-h/.github/doc/dco.md

 ```
 Signed-off-by: Some Developer somedev@example.com
 ```

+When you do this, you are agreeing to the DCO.

+## Sign DCO with Git

 If you set your user.name and user.email as part of your git configuration, you can sign your commit automatically with `git commit -sS`.